marijaRH/ai-office-hours-transcripts-sync/README.md

 # ai-office-hours-transcripts-sync
-Weekly sync: copy AI office hours meeting recordings/transcripts from Calendar to a Drive folder
+Weekly sync: workflow to allow you to copy a reoccuring meeting recordings/transcripts from Calendar to a Drive folder